MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/using-wpp-software-tracing-in-kmdf-and-umdf-2-drivers.md

 Inflight Trace Recorder is an extension of [WPP software tracing](../devtest/wpp-software-tracing.md).
 Unlike WPP tracing, the Inflight Trace Recorder continues to work without an attached trace consumer.
 The framework writes messages to a circular buffer, and your driver can also add its own messages.
 Each driver has its own log, so multiple devices associated with a driver share a single log.

+If you turn on the IFR in your driver binary, the IFR is present and running during the lifetime of your driver.
+You don't need to start an explicit trace collection session.

 The logs are stored in non-pageable memory, so they are recoverable after a system crash.
-In addition, Inflight Trace Recorder logs are included in minidump files.
+In addition, Inflight Trace Recorder logs are included in minidump files except when the responsible driver is undetermined or if the crash was a host timeout.

 **How to enable Inflight Trace Recorder and send messages from your driver**